wbic16/SQ/README.md

 * /api/v2/insert?p=<phext>&c=<coordinate>&s=<scroll>: Appends a scroll of text at `coordinate` in `phext`.phext
 * /api/v2/update?p=<phext>&c=<coordinate>&s=<scroll>: Overwrites the contents of the scroll at `coordinate` in `phext`.phext
 * /api/v2/delete?p=<phext>&c=<coordinate>: Clears the contents of the scroll at `coordinate` in `phext`.phext
+* /api/v2/delta?p=<phext>: Returns the hierarchical map of checksums for the given phext
+* /api/v2/toc?p=<phext>: Returns the table of contents for the given phext
+* /api/v2/get?p=<phext>: Returns a complete copy of the given phext

 # Trivia